bgreenawald/bananagrams/README.md

 ## Setup - Backend

 This app runs on Python 3 and uses *poetry* to maintain dependencies.
-Assuming you already have poetry installed, you can simply run
+Assuming you already have poetry installed and that you are in the *backend* directory, you can simply run

 ```bash
 # 'poetry' must be installed first.